-In assessing candidate departments, the Scientific Committee will take into account their track records and also their strategy report.
+Candidate departments will be assessed based on their track record and their strategy report.
 The prizes will be assigned according to merit to the three best performing departments.
-One of the prizes, however, could be addressed to award a comparatively lower performing department, but with a strongly innovative strategy.
+One of the prizes, however, can be awarded to a less performing department if it features a strongly innovative strategy.

-The top-up fellowships will be awarded by the Chairman of the Foundation, on the basis of the final judgment of the Scientific Committee by December 1, 2022.
+The top-up fellowships will be awarded by the Chairman of the Foundation, based on the final judgment of the Scientific Committee by December 1, 2023.

 Article 4 – Fellowship Amount, Duration, and Renewals

-The top-up fellowships will start on October 1, 2023.
+The top-up fellowships will start to be paid on October 1, 2024.
 Each top-up fellowship worth €150,000 and has a 3-year duration.
 The Foundation will pay the prize directly to the winning departments in three annual installments (€50,000 each year for the 3-year period).
-The winner departments can ask to use the top-up fellowship to fund a 4/6-year position (instead of a 3-year position).
-The extension of the top-up duration has to be formally approved by the Foundation Scientific Committee.
+The winner departments can alternatively use the top-up fellowship to extend the duration of the fellowship up to 6 year or split it between two researchers for a 3-year position each.
+Both the extension of the top-up duration and its assignment to two different researchers must be formally approved by the Foundation.

 This top-up fellowship complements the salary and contractual terms of the standard tenure track assistant professorships.

-The recipients must be appointed after being selected in the 2022/23 PhD job markets to be assistant professors in the winning institution.
-The fellowship should be recognized as complementary to the salary and the contractual terms, and the corresponding position must be named UniCredit Foundation Top-Up Fellowship.
-The Foundation will be acknowledged in appropriate University/department publications, websites and reports as the UniCredit Foundation.
-The recipients of the top-up fellowships are selected independently by each institution and will be considered as UniCredit Foundation fellows.
+Recipients selected in the 2023/24 PhD job market must be appointed as assistant professors by the winning institutions.
+The fellowship is to be recognized as a complement to their salary, and the corresponding position is to be named UniCredit Foundation Top-Up Fellowship.
+The UniCredit Foundation will be acknowledged in appropriate University and/or department publications, websites and reports.
+Fellowship recipients are selected independently by each institution and named UniCredit Foundation fellows.

-If a winning department is unable to assign the fellowship to a recipient, at discretion the Foundation may allow the department to use the fellowship in the following year.
-If the recipient's position is terminated earlier than planned, the department has to timely inform the Foundation, and the Fellowship is terminated accordingly.
+If a winning department is unable to assign the fellowship to a recipient, the Foundation may allow it to use the fellowship in the subsequent year.
+If the recipient’s position is terminated earlier than planned, the department must timely inform the Foundation, and the Fellowship is terminated accordingly.

-The winning departments/research institutes cannot take part in this competition in the two following years.
+The winning departments and research institutes cannot take part in this competition in the two following years.

-For the foundation to monitor the success of this initiative, by the end of September of each year, the department should produce a report on the progress of the recipient research work, attaching an assessment by the Head of the department.
+To monitor the success of this initiative, by the end of September of each year, the department should send to the Foundation a progress report about the recipient’s research and an assessment by the Head of the department.